TheRiceCold/kaizen/README.md

 </div>

----
+#

+### Features

 > [!WARNING]
 > Kaizen is heavy in development.
-If something doesn't work, feel free to open up an issue or message me.
+If something doesn't work, feel free to open an [issue](https://github.com/TheRiceCold/kaizen/issues/new).

----
-### Features
 - Dashboard: A notion-like informative dashboard for productive boost.
 - Ask: an multi ai chatbot widget that integrates Gemini, llama3, ChatGPT
 - Actions Menu: Useful tools like zoom, recorder, screenshots, annotation, color wheel and pomodoro.